Skytrain (Miami International Airport): Stations

-The Skytrain travels across Concourse D, the airside zone of the North Terminal, and serves arriving and departing passengers who have cleared airport security.
-The concourse is located on the second level of the terminal building and houses 50 gates, numbered D1 to D60.
+The Skytrain travels above Concourse D, the airside zone of the North Terminal, and serves arriving and departing passengers who have cleared airport security.
+The concourse is located on the second level of the building and houses 50 gates, numbered D1 to D60.
 The Skytrain route runs for 1.12 km, beginning at Station 1 on the east side of the concourse near Gate D17, and travels west to Station 4 on the opposite end of the concourse near Gate D47.
 The two intermediate stations include Station 2, which connects to the exit to the landside terminal area and baggage claim, and Station 3, which connects to Concourse E in the Central Terminal.
-Station platforms are located on the fourth level of the terminal building and can be accessed via entrances throughout the concourse.
+The stations are located on the fifth level and can be accessed via entrances throughout the concourse.
 Passengers arriving from international flights can access the Skytrain from the third floor to travel to passport control at Station 3; these passengers board and alight using a separate lobby on the east side of each station and travel exclusively in the vehicle on the east side of the train.